Interstate 195 (Rhode Island–Massachusetts)

 Interstate 195 (I-195) is an auxiliary Interstate Highway running a combined 44.55 mi in the US states of Rhode Island and Massachusetts.
 It travels from a junction with I-95 in Providence, Rhode Island, east to a junction with I-495 and Massachusetts Route 25 in Wareham, Massachusetts.
-It runs east–west and passes through the cities of Fall River, Massachusetts, and New Bedford, Massachusetts.
+It runs east–west and crosses Southeastern Massachusetts, passing through the cities of Fall River, Massachusetts, and New Bedford, Massachusetts.
 The portion of I-195 in East Providence is also known as the East Providence Expressway.

 I-195 provides a direct highway route to Cape Cod from Rhode Island and, via I-95, from New York and Connecticut as well.